-After all, the Côte d’Azur is where the super-rich come to play and relax in style on their own floating hotels in the world’s most glamourous ports.
+After all, the Côte d’Azur is where the super-rich come to play and relax in style on their own floating hotels in the world’s most glamorous ports.

 On my travels from Monaco to St. Tropez, I was impressed with the number of megayachts, which by definition are those longer than 78 metres/255 feet.

-Superyachts can include in addition to the multiple cabins, deluxe bathrooms, living rooms, lounges, dining areas, libraries, special features such as saunas, steam rooms, massage rooms, hair and nail parlours, gyms, swimming pools, Jacuzzis, wet bars, underwater observation rooms, helicopter landing pads, cinemas and new-technology glass portals and some can accommodate as many as 30 or 40 guests and 60 crew members.
+In addition to multiple cabins, deluxe bathrooms, living rooms, lounges, dining areas, libraries, superyachts can include other special features such as saunas, steam rooms, massage rooms, hair and nail parlours, gyms, swimming pools, jacuzzis, wet bars, underwater observation rooms, helicopter landing pads, cinemas and new-technology glass portals and some can accommodate as many as 30 or 40 guests and 60 crew members.

 Luxury Yacht Owners – Who Are They?